ibibeklamichhane/babyCryReasonPrediction/README.md

 A Machine Learning app to predict the reason why an infant is crying.Prediction takes place when a users upload the audio files to get the result given by the model

-This predict the classes which are  Hungry,Sleepy and uncomfortable.
+This predict the classes which are  Hungry,Sleepy and uncomfortable ,Discomfort

 # Created with
 - Python ,Django,Bootstrap